 - Locasta, the Good Witch of the North, has a larger role here than in the books.
 She works closely with Glinda, and even appears in the Marvellous Land of Oz adaptation, though she never appeared in that book at all.

-- The Wicked Witch of the West likewise has a somewhat larger role and gets more to do than in the original book — though not to the extent of the MGM movie.
+- The Wicked Witch of the West likewise has a somewhat larger role and gets more to do than in the original book — not to the extent of the MGM movie, but she's still far more involved here.
+She even appears in flashback sequences in the second season, where much is made of her anger with the Wizard and search for the lost Princess Ozma, and she makes a surprise return in the third season as Dorothy's unknown companion who may or may not be Not Quite Dead.

 - Omby Amby, Jellia Jamb and Faramant (the Guardian of the Gates) all have increased roles, being the main public servant officers of the Emerald City.